 This depends on the service your landlord has opted for.
 If your landlord has opted for a Let Only service, we will move you in to your property and release keys once the agreements have been signed.
 From that point forward you will deal directly with your landlord.

 If your landlord has opted for a managed service, you will deal with Edward Mellor throughout your tenancy and we will liaise with the landlord on your behalf.

 Firstly, you will need to ensure that you are not within a fixed term.
 If your tenancy is due to come to an end or on a periodic agreement then you need to give one month’s written notice to be served in line with your tenancy commencement date.

 If you deal directly with your landlord then this notice must be served to them.
 Otherwise, you will send this to Edward Mellor’s Head Office: 65/81 St Petersgate, Stockport, SK1 1DS.

-This will be stated on your tenancy agreement, and you will receive a ‘Prescribed Information’ document at the start of your tenancy detailing the deposits location and procedures for claiming the deposit back at the end of your tenancy.
+This will be stated on your tenancy agreement, and you will receive a ‘Prescribed Information’ document shortly after the start of your tenancy detailing the scheme in which your deposit is held and the terms and conditions relating to it.

 If your property is managed by Edward Mellor, your deposit will be held with the TDS (Tenancy Deposit Scheme) unless otherwise advised.